Skip to main content

 The Verdict

-If you've had a sprinkler head break and flood your yard — or want the system to alert you when one does — the Hunter Hydrawise HC6 lines up with what you actually need.
+If you've had a sprinkler head break and flood your yard — or want the system to alert you when one does — the Hunter PRO-HC600 (Hydrawise, 6-Zone) lines up with what you actually need.
 The 8.2 reflects flow-sensor leak detection no other controller here offers natively, plus 7-day predictive forecasting and Hunter's commercial pedigree.

-The Rain Bird ARC8 earns 7.6 on the SHE Smart Irrigation Score — a weighted composite normalizing the same five factors as the rest of this roundup.
-The 7.6 reflects a controller that handles the install logistics better than most (no separate WiFi module at $70, no separate weatherproof enclosure) and delivers EPA-verified savings, but trades ecosystem breadth and weather-stack depth to keep the price under $110.
-Consumer Reports highlighted the multi-parameter weather logic — rain, wind, freeze, soil saturation all factor in — as the reason the ARC8 yields verified savings at this tier.
-The Spruce noted the indoor/outdoor housing produces 1.25x all-in value versus competitors that require a separate enclosure.
+The Rain Bird ARC8 8-Zone WaterSense earns 7.6 on the SHE Smart Irrigation Score — a weighted composite normalizing the same five factors as the rest of this roundup.
+The 7.6 reflects a controller that handles the install logistics better than most (no separate WiFi module at $70, no separate weatherproof enclosure) and delivers EPA-verified savings — at $99.00, roughly 0.7x the Rachio price — but trades ecosystem breadth and weather-stack depth to keep the price under $110.
+The ARC8's multi-parameter weather logic — rain, wind, freeze, soil saturation all factor in — is the reason it earns its EPA WaterSense certification at this tier.
+The Spruce noted the ARC8 brings Rain Bird's commercial irrigation expertise to a consumer-friendly package with genuine weather-based scheduling at a mid-range price.

 For Rain Bird loyalists or anyone who values the integrated WiFi + weatherproof story, this delivers the cleanest entry point.
 Install runs 30 mins for typical wire-swap upgrades.
-PCMag and Tom's Guide both rank the ARC8 favorably for the under-$110 tier, citing no-add-on simplicity as the key advantage compared to the older ST8O lineup that required the separate LNK2 module.
+The no-add-on simplicity is the key advantage at the under-$110 tier compared to the older ST8O lineup that required the separate LNK2 module.
 For HomeKit households or anyone wanting the deepest weather stack, the Rachio 3 Smart Sprinkler Controller remains the pick.

 What We Love